openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

 Throughout the this Zowe Explorer for VS Code section you will find the following terminology being used:

-- _Extender_: The organization or developer producing an extension for Zowe Explorer for VS Code.
+- <a id="extender"></a> _Extender_: The organization or developer producing an extension for Zowe Explorer for VS Code.
-- _Zowe Explorer for VS Code Extension_: An installable piece of software that provides new functionality to Zowe Explorer for VS Code or uses/calls services provided by Zowe Explorer for VS Code.
+- <a id="extension"></a> _Extension of Zowe Explorer for VS Code_: An installable piece of software that provides new functionality to Zowe Explorer for VS Code or uses/calls services provided by Zowe Explorer for VS Code.
 Also simply referred to here as an "extension", this can be a VS Code extension as well as a Zowe CLI Plugin or an independent piece of software.
-The conformance criteria below call out conformance requirements for three common types of Zowe Explorer for VS Code extensions, but it is possible that more kinds of extensions can be created.
+The conformance criteria below call out conformance requirements for three common types of extensions of Zowe Explorer for VS Code, but it is possible that more kinds of extensions can be created.
 If such new extension kinds surface, then Zowe Explorer for VS Code APIs and this document can be expanded to support them in the future.
-- _Zowe Explorer for VS Code VS Code extension_: Refers to a Zowe Explorer for VS Code extension that is a VS Code extension that is installed in addition to Zowe Explorer for VS Code ad that has a VS Code extension dependency to Zowe Explorer for VS Code.
+- _Zowe Explorer for VS Code - VS Code extension_: Refers to a Zowe Explorer for VS Code extension that is a VS Code extension that is installed in addition to Zowe Explorer for VS Code ad that has a VS Code extension dependency to Zowe Explorer for VS Code.
-- _Zowe SDKs_ are [SDKs published by the Zowe project](https://docs.zowe.org/stable/user-guide/sdks-using) that provides various APIs for writing Zowe-based capabilities in general.
+- <a id="zowe-sdk"></a> _Zowe SDKs_ are [SDKs published by the Zowe project](https://docs.zowe.org/stable/user-guide/sdks-using) that provides various APIs for writing Zowe-based capabilities in general.

 ### General Extension